D-Nations/UDLND---Project-2---Dog-Breed-Classifier/README.md

 ## Training the Model

-Extract the Data.zip file into the same directory as the model.
+Extract the Data archive files into the same directory as the model.

 ## Thoughts